seqscope/cartloader/docs/vignettes/subregion_tutorials/visiumhd.md

 n_factor=6,12                            # define number of factors in LDA training (comma-separated if multiple n-factor are applied)
 ```

-!!! info "How to Define Scaling Factors for Visium HD"
+!!! info "How to Define Scaling Factors for Visium HD?"

     10x Visium HD includes a `scalefactors_json.json` file that provides pixel-to-micrometer scaling information. `CartLoader` can directly accept this file via the `--scale-json` option and will automatically compute the appropriate scaling factor, omitting manually calculate and specify `--units-per-um`.